About us

 Supporting research

-We also played an active role in major EU-funded stroke research projects, helping communicate results to stroke survivors, families and clinicians across Europe.
+We will continue to play an active role in EU-funded stroke research projects, helping communicate results to stroke survivors, families and clinicians across Europe.
+21 members took part in Brain Awareness Week and 16 took part in World Stroke Day dissemination activities

 Together, we are shaping a better future for everyone affected by stroke.

-- We will develop our plan for SSO capacity building based on the dedicated workshop at the Prague ELASF and regular Collaborative Space meetings.
+- We will develop our plan for SSO capacity building based on the dedicated workshop at the Prague ELASF and 2025-member survey results, and regular Collaborative Space meetings.

-- In partnership with the ESO, we will launch the 2023 Stroke Services Tracker data and the updated SAP-E along with supporting advocacy tools.
-We will also host a stroke event in Brussels to engage MEPs and key stakeholders.
+- In partnership with ESO, we will launch the 2024 SAP-E Stroke Services Tracker data on European Stroke Awareness Day and the updated SAP-E along with supporting advocacy tools.

-- We will work to ensure stroke remains a priority in the European cardiovascular health agenda, contributing to the EACH CVH plan and attending MEP group meetings.
+- We will work to ensure stroke remains a priority in the European cardiovascular health agenda, the EACH CVH plan, and attending MEP group meetings.
 A new communications plan will be developed with members to boost participation and visibility.

-- We will establish the European Life After Stroke Task Force to provide leadership on life after stroke services in Europe.
-We will also launch a lived experience network for stroke survivors, co-developing an ambassador programme and training offer.
+- We will develop the European Life After Stroke Task Force to provide leadership on life after stroke services in Europe.
+We will launch a lived experience network to support our work.

 As our member, you will: